 If their kids are having a good time, the parents will be happy to tell others about your class.

 Imagine what you do when you find an amazing new restaurant.
 Don’t you actually enjoy telling others about it?
 In fact, I want to tell others because I don’t want them to go out of business.
-The same goes for many parents who enjoy telling others about the amazing kids yoga class they just found.
+The same goes with parents, they’ll enjoy telling others about the amazing kids yoga class they just found.

-Most classes build through word of mouth, so make it easy for people to share your class with others by having a flyer or newsletter that they can pass along.
+Most classes build through word of mouth, so I do make it easy for people to share your class with others by having a flyer or newsletter that they can pass along.

 Use your connections to reduce your costs.